keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-16-food-budget-dropped.md

 This category covers our "convenience" eating out - including last-minute meals and snacks or treats.
 This year was a tale of two cities for eating out.

-In the first half of the year, we were pretty bad as we relied on convenience foods to get us through the months leading up to the sale of our house and me starting the mini-retirement.
+In the first half of the year, we were doing terribly. we relied on convenience foods to get us through the months leading up to the sale of our house and the start of our mini-retirement.

-Once the mini-retirement started though, we've been killing it (relatively).
+In the second half, though, we did a whole lot better.
 Our convenience eating out has averaged $75 a month for the last six months.

 ![]({{site.url}}/assets/img/posts/2018-01-16-food-budget-dropped/thrifty-pizza-movie-night-2017.png)